 A: If weather turns bad, star parties are cancelled.
-Lectures are presented rain or shine (unless weather forces the campus or local roads to close).

 A: The primary imaging instrument is an Apogee Alta E47+, a 1024x1024, back-illuminated, thermoelectrically cooled, 16-bit CCD camera.
 Video imaging is accomplished with an Adirondack Video Astronomy StellaCam II and a Color PlanetCam.
 An Olympus OM-1 SLR camera body is available for prime focus and eyepiece projection film photography.